maim-lain/roundscape/README.md

 # Roundscape Adorevia Walkthrough

 #### Reclaiming the Castle
+- Activate the fast travel crystal in the center of Oakshire
 - Go to the castle using the southwest path in Oakshire
 - Talk to the person at the entrance
 - Kill the skeletons
+- Tell the person you've killed the skeletons

 <br>